JustinJ1109/Music-Genre-Guesser/models/README.md

 This folder has an antiquated model save style, trying to run these with the current design will not work.
-I am keeping them in here to show the testing process we were going through.
+\nI am keeping them in here to show the testing process we were going through.